albertshay888/Deals-SMS-App/README.md

 # Deals SMS App:
-Never miss a single Sephora deal again with this custom-built restful API!
+Never miss a single deal again on your favorite brands again with this custom-built restful API!

 Rather than trying to find deals through third party extensions which directs you to either the lowest price regardless of a vendor's reputation or sometimes promoting unreliable coupon codes that may have already expired, try Deals App instead!

-By using Deals, shoppers will be notified and updated in real-time via sms as soon as a discounts/sales of their particular product/s appears or changes on sephora.com entailing all of Sephora's latest specials from Makeup, Skin Care, Fragrance, Tools to Men Products and more.
+By using Deals, shoppers will be notified and updated in real-time via sms as soon as a discounts/sales of their particular product/s appears or changes directly on the brand website like sephora.com entailing all of Sephora's latest specials from Makeup, Skin Care, Fragrance, Tools to Men Products and more.
+More brands that later be add: Zara, Lululemon, H&M, Uniqloe, Forever 21, North Face, Urban Outfitters, Nike, American Apparel, JCREW, GAP, Addidas and much more.

 DEMO: